andrunovostavskyi/Restaurant_WebAPI/README.md

 ## License

-This project is not licensed.
-However, you are free to suggest improvements or learn from the code.
+This is a learning project and does not include a license.
+Contributions are welcome to improve the codebase.

 ----------